 The speaker wants to minimize both the cost C(u) of the utterance and the surprisal of her goal state.
 The utility function Un is therefore defined by:

-Un u gs,a) = log(P(gs,aLnmu= 1)-C(u) (3)
+Un u gs,a) = log(s,aLnms,augs,ams,a)-C(u) (3)

 which combined with equation 2 leads to:

-Sn (u | gs,a) ∝ (P(gs,aLnmu= 1 ∙ e-C(u))λ (4)
+Sn (u | gs,a) ∝ (s,aLnms,augs,ams,a ∙ e-C(u))λ (4)

 The listener Ln performs Bayesian inference to guess the intended meaning given the prior P and his internal model of the speaker.
 To determine the speaker's intended meaning, the listener will marginalize over the possible goals under consideration.